dataengi/interview-challenge/Junior_level_positions/Front-end_web_Engineer/Junior_Front-end_web_Engineer_Challenge/README.md

 - creating a usable product (UX)
 - code quality
 - fluentness, responsiveness & performance
+- use git best practices for commits, branches etc.
 The sample project should be stored on your personal repository and link is send to team@dataengi.com.